lchlewis/getting-and-cleaning-data-course-project/README.md

 # Deliverables

-R scripts contains all the code to transform raw data set in a tidy one: # run_analysis.R
+run_analysis.R: R scripts contains all the code to transform raw data set in a tidy one.

-Information about the variables, the data, and any transformations or work that was performed to clean up the data: CodeBook.md
+CodeBook.md: information about the variables, the data, and any transformations or work that was performed to clean up the data.

-Readme file: README.md
+README.md: the Readme file.

-Resultant output file: tidy_average_data.txt
+tidy_average_data.txt: resultant output file.